gromnitsky/feedparser-tcl/doc/README.md

 To parse elements in a feed beyond subsets of rss/atom specs, the parser loads at startup some plugins (see `lib/plugins` directory).
-You can (relatively easily) add your own by using existing ones as an example.
+You can (relatively easily) add your own by using existing ones as examples.

 __TODO:__

 * plugin docs
-* enclosures
 * more tests on shady feeds